Questions and answers on repo transactions and other monetary policy instruments

 Why does the SNB use foreign exchange transactions as a monetary policy instrument?

 To counter the excessive appreciation of the Swiss franc, the SNB maintained a minimum exchange rate of CHF 1.20 per euro from 6 September 2011 to 15 January 2015.
 In 2014, the SNB conducted foreign currency purchases of approximately CHF 25.8 billion in order to enforce the minimum exchange rate.
 In 2012 and 2011, the SNB purchased foreign currency worth approximately CHF 188 billion and CHF 17.8 billion respectively, in order to enforce the minimum exchange rate and counter the substantial overvaluation of the Swiss franc.
 The purchases were conducted with a wide range of domestic and foreign counterparties.
-Already in 2009 and especially in 2010, the SNB had intervened on the foreign exchange market to counter the substantial overvaluation of the Swiss franc.
-Even after the discontinuation of the minimum exchange rate, the SNB can intervene in the foreign exchange market to influence monetary conditions.
+Already in 2009 and especially in 2010, the SNB had intervened in the foreign exchange market to counter the substantial overvaluation of the Swiss franc.
+Even after the discontinuation of the minimum exchange rate, the SNB intervenes in the foreign exchange market to influence monetary conditions as necessary.
 In 2015, the SNB purchased foreign currency amounting to CHF 86.1 billion, with the vast majority being made in January.
+In 2016, the SNB carried out interventions totalling CHF 67.1 billion in the foreign exchange market.

 The foreign currency purchased is reported as part of foreign currency investments; the Swiss francs sold are credited to the banks' sight deposits.
 In contrast to other monetary policy instruments (e.g. repo transactions and foreign exchange swaps), foreign exchange transactions are for unlimited periods, i.e. the change to the SNB's balance sheet is permanent.
 Monetary policy purposes aside, foreign exchange transactions are also used in connection with managing the foreign exchange reserves.
 These, however, are not conducted against the Swiss franc, and are therefore neutral in terms of monetary policy.